shays10/jvmworkshop/MoneyTransfer/solution/Hint.md

 other thread's resources without releasing their own.
 In short, we have a cycle.

 Whenever resources are acquired in the same order there is no danger of deadlock.

+Fix your app so your locks will be properly ordered - so no cycle can occur.